 Common mistakes

-• Skipping the diary.
+- Skipping the diary.
 Urge suppression is one of four bladder training drills.
-It's the right drill for storage-driven urgency: small bladder, irritable bladder, frequent low-volume voids.
+It's the right drill for storage-driven urgency: small bladder, hypersensitive bladder, frequent low-volume voids.
 If your diary shows a different pattern (large infrequent voids, leaks during exertion, nighttime-only frequency), you may need a different drill instead.

 When the drill won't work (and what to do)